smithjd/sql-pet/docs/index.md

 ![R and Docker](./screenshots/environment_overview.png)

-(There is more details about the sandbox environment in the chapter on [mapping your environment](#sandbox-environment).
+You run R from RStudio to set up Docker, run postgreSQL inside it and then send queries directly to postgreSQL from R. (We provide more details about our sandbox environment in the chapter on [mapping your environment](#sandbox-environment).

 ## Who are we?